-- A. The CSC shall provide factory-trained instructor to give full instructions to designated personnel in the operation, maintenance, and programming of the system.
+- A. The CSC shall provide a factory-trained instructor to give full instructions to designated personnel in the operation, maintenance, and programming of the system.
 Instructors shall be thoroughly familiar with all aspects of the subject matter they are to teach.
-The training shall be specifically oriented to the system and interfacing equipment installed. - B. Instructions shall include 2 parts, the "New BAS Equipment Classroom-Orientation" and the "BAS Product Training" as outlined below: - New BAS Equipment "walk-through" sessions will be conducted by the PSU Technician that has been assisting with New Building (or Major Renovation) Commissioning. - 2.
-New BAS Equipment Classroom-Orientation: Two (2) 3-hour Classroom-sessions for the University's Technical Service employees.
+The training shall be specifically oriented to the system and interfacing equipment installed. - B. Instructions shall include 2 parts, the "New BAS Equipment walk-through" and the "New BAS Equipment Classroom-Orientation" as outlined below: - New BAS Equipment "walk-through" sessions will be conducted by the PSU Technician that has been assisting with New Building (or Major Renovation) Commissioning.
+The CSC shall have a qualified representative attend and assist with this training session. - New BAS Equipment Classroom-Orientation: The CSC shall provide two (2) 3-hour Classroom-sessions for the University's Technical Service employees.
 This shall be an overhead/onscreen presentation of the online BAS interface and include showing how to access, and use, information about any portion of the new project's BAS. - a.
-Handouts (20 copies) will include the construction mark-ups of the BAS Shop Drawing submittal, and shall be clearly noted on the Cover-page with "FOR
+Handouts (20 copies) will include the construction mark-ups of the BAS Shop Drawing submittal, and shall be clearly noted on the Cover-page with "FOR TRAINING ONLY.
+(Date) DO NOT COPY", and shall be turned-over to the Training Coordinator at the end of the Classroom sessions.
+Alternate: A minimum of 5 Printed Handouts, and presentation using 2 projectors and 2 screens, including 1 projector and screen dedicated to displaying the BAS Shop Drawing Page being discussed. - b.
+General One session will be more general in nature for the Area Services and Weekend personnel who will be initial responders, dealing mostly with "Too Hot" or "Too Cold" calls. - c.
+Technical One session will be more technical, being oriented for the Central Services personnel that will need to troubleshoot more complex problems. - Schedule Classroom-sessions with the University giving at least ten days advance notice.
+Provide an Agenda, to be approved by the University's Physical Plant BAS Group prior to scheduling Training.
+To schedule sessions, contact the Physical Plant Training Coordinator at 814/ 863-2340. - C. The CSC shall cooperate with the Cx Agent during the video taping of the training sessions.